StreetDreaminn/Pokemon/README.md

 Note that this is just for development purposes and is not fit for live production.

+To run the API locally:
+- Create a virtual environment
-To run the API locally, make the run.sh file executable and then run it.
+- make the run.sh file executable
+- Run 'run.sh' file

 ### Pokemon API Requests ###
 ##### api/token #####